w3c/wot/proposals/resource-parameters/README.md

 #Use Case
 * function parameters
 * OCF if views
-* filtering / selecting of, e.g., JSON or XMl-based data (or Yang data)
+* filtering / selecting of, e.g., JSON or XML-based data (or Yang data)
 * ...

 #First Ideas